prysmaticlabs/documentation/website/docs/getting-started.md

    - Security audits
    - Prysm license
  - File a bug report
- - Get support

 ## Need assistance?

-If you have questions about this documentation, feel free to stop by either the [Prysmatic Discord](https://discord.gg/prysmaticlabs)'s **#documentation** channel and a member of the team or our community will be happy to assist you.
+Join our [Discord](https://discord.gg/prysmaticlabs) server - a member of the team or our community will be happy to help.